hartleys/QoRTs/index.md

 The entire QoRTs toolkit can be used in almost any operating system that supports java and R.

 The most recent release of QoRTs is available on the [QoRTs github page](http://github.com/hartleys/QoRTs).
 Additional help and documentation is available online [here](http://hartleys.github.io/QoRTs/index.html).
-The creator and maintainer of QoRTs can be reached by emailing "QoRTs.contact" (at) gmail.
+The creator and maintainer of QoRTs can be reached by emailing "QoRTs-contact" (at) list.nih.gov.

 ##Help Index: